ua-snap/wrcc-wind-tool/README.md

  * `gui.py` has most user interface elements.
  * `luts.py` has shared code & lookup tables and other configuration.
  * `assets/` has images and CSS (uses [Bulma](https://bulma.io))
+ * `data/` has the preprocessed data for the app.
+These are tracked in git for inclusion when deploying to EB.

 ## Local development